How to Change Ownership of an LLC: Everything to Know

 Whether you would like to add another member to your LLC or plan to sell the entire company, it is important you understand the possible consequences of your actions.
 If you are not currently interested in changing the ownership of your LLC, now is the perfect time to review your operating agreement.
 If you have any questions or concerns, seek immediate legal advice.

 If you need help understanding how to change ownership of an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.